symfony/symfony1-docs/gentle-introduction/en/01-Introducing-Symfony.markdown

 The public source repository and ticketing system offer a variety of ways to contribute, and all volunteers are welcome.
 Fabien is still the main committer in the trunk of the source code repository, and guarantees the quality of the code.

 Today, the symfony [forum](http://forum.symfony-project.org/), [mailing](http://groups.google.com/group/symfony-users) [lists](http://groups.google.com/group/symfony-devs), and Internet Relay Chat (IRC) [channel](irc://irc.freenode.net/symfony) offer ideal support outlets, with seemingly each question getting an average of four answers.
 Newcomers install symfony every day, and the wiki and code snippets sections host a lot of user-contributed documentation.
-Nowadays, symfony is one of the most popular PHP framework.
+Nowadays, symfony is one of the most popular PHP frameworks.

 The symfony community is the third strength of the framework, and we hope that you will join it after reading this book.